margomerritt/Data-Knights/README.md

 ### March 3, 2023

 Added a branch for each teammember.
 Finalized datasource.
 Inspected datasource.
 Added two raw datasets to repo.
 Explored database and machine learning ideas.
 Started presentation for final project.
+Assigned tasks for the upcoming week for segment 1.